MarkWest Energy Partners L.P.

 To read this article on Zacks.com click here.

-plans to use the net proceeds from this offering - expected to be
+to use the net proceeds from this offering - approximately $338.3

-approximately $380.2 million after the underwriting discount and
+million after the underwriting discount and estimated offering

-estimated offering expenses - to finance capital expenditures
+expenses - to finance capital expenditures associated with pipeline

-transportation, fractionation and storage of natural gas liquids
+fractionation and storage of natural gas liquids (NGLs), and the

 MarkWest currently retains a Zacks #3 Rank (short-term Hold